immutant/immutant.org/drafts/messaging.md

 ---
 title: 'Messaging'
 author: Jim Crossley
-layout: default
+layout: narrow
 tags: [ messaging ]
 ---

-Because Immutant is built atop JBoss AS7, it includes the excellent [HornetQ] messaging broker.
+Because Immutant is built atop [JBoss AS7][as7], it includes the excellent [HornetQ] messaging broker.
 Hence, there is no additional configuration required to enjoy the benefits of asynchronous messaging.
 In this post, we'll explore the
 [messaging abstractions available][immutant.messaging] to your Clojure